Call/WhatsAppText +1 (302) 613-4617

 Music Therapy Clinical & Research Writing

-Berklee’s Music Therapy programs—including the undergraduate sequence and the Master of Arts in Music Therapy—require clinical case study writing, evidence-based practice literature reviews, therapeutic intervention rationale papers, and SOAP note documentation.
-Research assignments require APA 7th edition throughout and engagement with peer-reviewed music therapy journals (Journal of Music Therapy, Nordic Journal of Music Therapy, Music Therapy Perspectives).
-Our specialists provide writing support grounded in music therapy clinical frameworks, applying theoretical models (Nordoff-Robbins, GIM, Benenzon) accurately to clinical scenarios—not as biographical description.
+Berklee’s Music Therapy programs require clinical case study writing, evidence-based practice literature reviews, therapeutic intervention rationale papers, and SOAP note documentation — all in APA 7 format, citing peer-reviewed music therapy journals.
+Our specialists apply theoretical models (Nordoff-Robbins, GIM, Benenzon) accurately to clinical scenarios.

 • Clinical case study writing